 Step 4: Email firstname.lastname@example.org with general registration and prerequisite questions.

 - Apply Now

 - University Catalog - Radiation Technology Programs

 About the CEPT Program at LLU

-Students in the cardiac electrophysiology technology program will learn EP theory, principles, and various techniques, and will be educated to utilize the latest advancements in EP Equipment technology and cardiac rhythm management.
-Students will obtain 800 clinical hours by rotating to several Southern California clinical sites while in the on-campus program.
+Students in the Cardiac Electrophysiology Technology program will learn EP theory, principles, and various techniques, and will be educated to utilize the latest advancements in EP equipment technology and cardiac rhythm management.
+Students will obtain 800 clinical hours by rotating to several Southern California clinical sites while in the online program.
 The Associate of Science is 12 months long, and clinical sites are assigned by the Program Director.
 The pre-requisites for the program could take up to one year to complete.